OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 The on send feature currently has the following limitations:

-- **Ofice Store:**  You can't publish Outlook add-ins that use the on send feature to the Office Store.
+- **Office Store:**  You can't publish Outlook add-ins that use the on send feature to the Office Store.
 Add-ins that use the on send event will fail Office Store validation.
 - **Manifest:**  Only one **ItemSend** event is supported per add-in.
 If you have two or more **ItemSend** events in a manifest, the manifest will fail validation.
 - **Performance:**  Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple email message-based operations.